Colombia: Inflation remains steady in June

 According to the National Department of Administrative Statistics (DANE), consumer prices rose 0.15% over the previous month in June, a smaller rise than the 0.25% month-on-month increase in May.
 There was an across-the-board rise in prices, with communications recording the biggest upturn in prices and education seeing the smallest rise.

 Inflation in June remained at May’s 3.2%.
 Consequently, it remained within the Central Bank’s target band of 3.0% plus or minus 1.0%.

-In May—the latest month for which data is available—core consumer prices, which exclude volatile items including fresh food and fruit, ticked up 0.27%, following a revised 0.22% increase in April (previously reported: 0.00%).
+In May—the latest month for which data is available—core consumer prices, which exclude volatile items including food and fuel, ticked up 0.27%, following a revised 0.22% increase in April (previously reported: 0.00%).
 Meanwhile, core inflation rose to 3.8% in May after dropping to a revised 3.7% in April (previously reported: 3.8%).